hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 Each variable coming from the source container is prefixed with `DB_`, which is populated from the alias you specified above.
 You can use these environment variables to configure your applications to connect to the database on the db container.

 > **NOTE:**
 > `--link` works everywhere in Hyper_ cloud.
-Unlike Docker legacy `--link`, software defined network in Hyper_ grantee the container connectivity within the same tenant.
+Unlike Docker legacy `--link`, software defined network in Hyper_ guarantee the container connectivity within the same tenant.
 Users should never need to care things like cross-host or customized network.

 However, IP addresses stored in the environment variables are not automatically updated if the source container is restarted.
 And these environment variables are only set for the first process in the container.
 Some daemons, such as `sshd`, will scrub them when spawning shells for connection.